SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeHybrid/permissions.md

     Some changes are needed on your Azure Active Directory Connect server for Send on Behalf of permissions to sync between your on-premises Exchange servers and Exchange Online.
 For details, see [Enabling support for hybrid mailbox permissions in Azure Active Directory Connect](permissions.md#ConfigAADC) later in this topic.

 - **Private items** When adding a delegate the option can be configured to allow a user with folder permissions to see private calendar items.

-> [!NOTE]
-> As of February 2018 the feature to support Full Access and Send on Behalf Of is being rolled out and expected to be complete by the second quarter of 2018.

 The following permissions or capabilities **aren't** supported:

 - **Send-As** Lets a user send mail as though it appears to be coming from another user's mailbox.